stanathong/extract-pose-from-OpenSfM-reconstruction/README.md

 The resulting file each name as _IMAGE_FILE_NAME.txt_, for example Camera100.jpg.txt storing the projection matrix for the image Camera100.jpg

-The format of the resulting file is simply
+The format of the resulting file is simply<br>
 <br>
 p11 p12 p13 p14<br>
 p21 p22 p23 p24<br>